Alabama Writers Awards

 For Alabama's Distinguished Writer

-The Harper Lee Award for Alabama’s Distinguished Writer is awarded each year at the Monroeville Literary Festival, hosted by Coastal Alabama Community College in Monroeville.
+The Harper Lee Award for Alabama’s Distinguished Writer is awarded each year at the Monroeville Literary Festival, a project of the Monroe County Museum in Monroeville.
 The annual award recognizes the lifetime achievement of a writer who was born in Alabama or whose literary career developed in the state.
-The recipient is selected through a process coordinated by the Alabama Writers’ Forum, a statewide literary arts organization founded in appreciation of Alabama’s strong literary heritage with a commitment to its continuation.
+The recipient is chosen by a committee selected by the Festival leadership.

 Patti Callahan Henry

 A New York Times bestselling author of fifteen novels including the critically-acclaimed historical novel, Becoming Mrs. Lewis – The Improbable Love Story of Joy Davidman and C.S.
 Lewis, Patti Callahan Henry is also a USA Today, Publishers Weekly, and the Globe and Mail bestseller.
 Henry hosts the popular seven-part original "Behind the Scenes of Becoming Mrs. Lewis Podcast Series" launched in October 2019.
 She is also the recipient of The Christy Award — A 2019 Winner "Best Book of the Year."